jialincai/freecell-with-friends/README.md

    **NOTE:** Database initialization only runs the first time the Postgres data volume is initialized.
    If the volume already exists, the script won’t re-run.
 Run the SQL manually using `adminer`.

 1. Stop and remove containers.
-Optional flags `--rmi all --volumes` to cleanup images and volumes.

    ```bash
    docker compose down
    ```

+   **NOTE:** Optional flags `--rmi all --volumes` to cleanup images and volumes.

 ### Local Development